sanskrit/raw_etexts_english/blogs/manasataramgini/2017-07-24_braided-power-a-brief-note-on-last-great-steppe-power-the-mongol-manchu-system.md

 +++
-title = "Braided power: a brief note on the last great steppe power: the Mongol-Manchuxa0system"
+title = "Braided power: a brief note on the last great steppe power: the Mongol-Manchu system"

 +++
 We first read of matters pertaining to this note which some interest in